 Since a tummy tuck removes excess skin and tightens the abdominal wall, the results are essentially life long as long as weight is maintained and no further pregnancies are planned.

-Tummy tuck costs can vary depending on the difficulty of the procedure but generally are in the range of $7,500-$10,500.
+Tummy tuck costs are individualized based on comprehensive care and difficulty of the procedure.
 Once Dr. Parva has created a custom treatment plan based on the patient’s needs, our staff will provide a personalized quote for your total tummy tuck cost and its related fees to help you prepare.

 A tummy tuck scar will generally extend from one hip across the lower abdomen to the other hip.
 There is also a scar around the belly button.
 If there is more extensive loose skin that requires removal, then the scar may extend toward the sides of the hip as well.
 A mini tummy tuck, which is a more limited procedure, generally has a shorter scar across the lower abdomen.
 Dr. Parva takes great care to create the most natural-looking navel appearance possible.
 While patients are typically most concerned with the overall contour of their abdomen, Dr. Parva understands the importance of the belly button on one’s final results.